The German bomb has haunted me since I listened to a lecture series at

 Germany, I tried to conduct this talk in such a way as to preclude putting

-as to whether or not it was right for physicists to devote themselves in
+to whether it was right for physicists to devote themselves in wartime to

-wartime to the uranium problem - as there was the possibility that progress
+the uranium problem, as there was the possibility that progress in this

-in this sphere could lead to grave consequences in the technique of war.
+sphere could lead to grave consequences for the technique of war.
+Bohr

-Bohr immediately understood the meaning of this question, as I realized from
+immediately understood the meaning of this question, as I realized from his

 counter-question: 'Do you really think that uranium fission could be

-effort, which, one can only hope, cannot be realized in this war.'
-Bohr was
+which, one can only hope, cannot be realized in this war.'
+Bohr was shocked

-shocked by my reply, obviously assuming that I had intended to convey to him
+by my reply, obviously assuming that I had intended to convey to him that

-that Germany had made great progress in the direction of manufacturing
+Germany had made great progress in the direction of manufacturing atomic

-The corresponding passage in Heisenberg's autobiography Der Teil und das Ganze is practically identical to the above text.
+The corresponding passage in Heisenberg's autobiography, Der Teil und das Ganze, is practically identical to the text above.

 Rose's conclusions, "Although memories fade and Heisenberg and von Weizsäcker surely talked themselves into believing that what they said after the war about Copenhagen was really true, just about everything either one of them ever said on the subject - right down to von Weizsäcker's latest comments upon release of the draft Bohr letters - has been flatly untrue."

-The corresponding passage in Heisenberg's autobiography Der Teil und das Ganze is practically identical to the above text.
+The corresponding passage in Heisenberg's autobiography, Der Teil und das Ganze, is practically identical to the text above.

 Rose's conclusions, "Although memories fade and Heisenberg and von Weizsäcker surely talked themselves into believing that what they said after the war about Copenhagen was really true, just about everything either one of them ever said on the subject - right down to von Weizsäcker's latest comments upon release of the draft Bohr letters - has been flatly untrue."

-Bohr drafted his letters to send them to Heisenberg, which he never did.
+Bohr drafted letters to send to Heisenberg, but he never did.
 Bohr's family released the drafts in 2002.
-At the time of their publication, they were regarded as a sensation solving the enigma of the Copenhagen meeting.
+At the time of their publication, they were regarded as a sensation, solving the enigma of the Copenhagen meeting.
 Here are Bohr's salient lines:

 "In your letter to Jungk, you also mention Jensen's* visits to Copenhagen in 1943 during his journeys to Norway to participate in the efforts to increase the production of heavy water.
-It is true that Jensen emphasized that this work was only aimed at producing energy for industrial purposes.
+Jensen indeed emphasized that this work was intended solely to produce energy for industrial purposes.
 Still, although we were inclined to trust his sincerity, we felt in no way certain regarding how much he knew about the whole effort in Germany."

-*Johannes Hans Daniel Jensen was visiting professor at the University of Wisconsin–Madison in 1951
+*Johannes Hans Daniel Jensen was a visiting professor at the University of Wisconsin–Madison in 1951

 Are the differences between Heisenberg's and Bohr's presentation of the actual